jsummers/deark/technical.md

 never creates directories directly.
 Instead, it may create marker files with a ".dir" extension.

-Note that this means the -zip option can affect the numbering of output files used by, e.g., the -get option.
+Note that this means the -zip/-tar option can affect the numbering of output files used by, e.g., the -get option.

 ## Modification times ##